Derozen/MedifBot/README.md

 # Here is MedifBot.
 A chatbot trained with mistral model to help you ease your pains.

-Disclaimer : This is not an accurate bot, you should consult a doctor if you don't feel well.
+# Disclaimer : This is not an accurate bot, you should consult a doctor if you don't feel well.
+# Before getting started, go to .env file and add your api_keys
 ## Available Scripts

 In the project directory, you can run: